 “I’m a strong black woman,” she said.
 She was later expelled after social media backlash.

-Blackface is never okay.
+Blackface is never OK.
 It is a form of cultural appropriation, defined by Cambridge Dictionary as “the act of taking or using things from a culture that is not your own, especially without showing that you understand or respect this culture.”

 When thinking of a costume to wear this Halloween, take into consideration that people are not fantastical characters.
 You may even admire their influence on society, but it’s taking it too far to paint your skin to match them.